salernolabs/rescuegroups/doc/request/Colonies/readme.md

 #### ::setLocationAnimals

-Sets locationAnimals field with a value of type int.
+Sets locationAnimals field with a value of type string.

-    $query->setLocationAnimals(int);
+    $query->setLocationAnimals(string);

 #### ::setLocationEvents

-Sets locationEvents field with a value of type int.
+Sets locationEvents field with a value of type string.

-    $query->setLocationEvents(int);
+    $query->setLocationEvents(string);

 #### ::setLocationColonies

-Sets locationColonies field with a value of type int.
+Sets locationColonies field with a value of type string.

-    $query->setLocationColonies(int);
+    $query->setLocationColonies(string);

 #### ::setLocationMeetrequests

-Sets locationMeetrequests field with a value of type int.
+Sets locationMeetrequests field with a value of type string.

-    $query->setLocationMeetrequests(int);
+    $query->setLocationMeetrequests(string);